Mojib-Rsm/bomb/README.md

 # M-Bomb

-ThiS a MeenaClick  Sms Bomber  By B-Bomb
+ThiS a MeenaClick  Sms Bomber  By M-Bomb